fs-ericr/Regularity---A-freeware-tool-for-the-quantification-of-the-regulartiy-of-periodic-surface-structures/README.md

 # **ReguΛarity - Quantification of Surface Structure Regularity**

 ## **📌 Project Overview**
 The **Regularity Quantification Tool** is designed to analyze surface structures in images and quantify their regularity using **Fourier Transformation, P³S Method, and Gini Coefficients**.
 The software provides 1D and 2D Fourier analysis, visualizations, and statistical measures to assess structural periodicity and uniformity.
+The software also calculates the Dispersion of the LIPSS Orientation Angle (DLOA).

 ---